The compensation platform for VHA's 380,000-person workforce.

 A workforce of roughly 380,000 across 170 medical centers and 1,193 outpatient sites — paid under Title 38, Title 38 Hybrid, and Title 5.
-We license the surveys, match the occupations, anchor locality to BLS, and run it all on the cloud platform the RFI asks Task 4 to describe.
-By House Strategies Group.
+We identify and purchase the right surveys, match the occupations, anchor locality to BLS, and run it all on the cloud platform the RFI asks Task 4 to describe.

 ~380K employees · 9 occupation families · 3 pay systems